 Admit it — there may be a time when you simply threw around stats to impress a prospect.
 It shouldn’t be that way.
 The moment you open a conversation with a prospect and talk about a product they have yet to understand is the moment you’ll lose the sale.

 But, not if you have a well thought out SEO proposal that makes it easier for your prospect to understand what impact your service can bring.

-By studying the best practices in selling SEO and incorporating sales knowledge, we’ve created a template that will help your agency stay on top of your prospect’s mind the moment they decide to get SEO services.
-You’ll find all the essentials here with our SEO proposal examples and template that you can use to close your next client with.
+By studying the best practices in selling SEO and incorporating sales knowledge, we’ve created a template that will help consultants, established agencies, or those looking to start an SEO business stay on top of their prospect’s mind.
+You’ll find all the essentials here with our SEO proposal examples and template that you can use to close your next client.

 Table of Contents

-Selling SEO services involves a lot of explaining to prospects the nature of the work and the value that a well-planned and well-executed SEO strategy brings to their business.
-But, not all sales people win in this aspect of the conversation, and it’s all because of how their SEO proposal falls short.
+Selling SEO services involves a lot of explaining to prospects about the nature of the work and the value that a well-planned and well-executed SEO strategy brings to their business.
+But, not all salespeople win in this aspect of the conversation.
+Sometimes, it’s all because of how their SEO proposal falls short.

 Your SEO proposal is a sales instrument.
 Every section that goes into it should serve a purpose so clients can clearly understand the value of your services and how it positively impacts their business.
 A well-crafted proposal should be able to address the following:

 - What can you do to address the client’s problems?